-Risk Ref Risk Title Cause & Effect Gross Risk Score Net Risk Score Action Required To be imple mente d by STR 5 Welfare Reform - Cllr Simon Edwards (was STR15) Head of Service: Susan Gardner Craig Risk Owner: Dawn Graham Last Updated: 20 Jul 2017 Cause (December 2010) Radical changes to benefits, including localised council tax support scheme and introduction of a universal credit system, Consequence leading to possible: •increased IT cost due to required system changes; •implementation costs not fully reimbursed by Government grant; •increased workload for Benefits and Homelessness teams, resulting in potential for: •adverse effect on service provision due to the number of changes; •increased dissatisfaction with the service due to reduced amounts of benefit payable; •impact on Medium Term Financial Strategy; •devastating effect on people with mental health problems; and •dislocation of private sector housing market.
+Risk Ref Risk Title Cause & Effect Gross Risk Score Risk Control Net Risk Score Action Required To be imple mente d by STR 5 Graham Last Updated: 25 Oct 2017 Cause (December 2010) Radical changes to benefits, including localised council tax support scheme and introduction of a universal credit system, Consequence leading to possible: increased IT cost due to required system changes; implementation costs not fully reimbursed by Government grant; increased workload for Benefits and Homelessness teams, resulting in potential for: adverse effect on service provision due to the number of changes; increased dissatisfaction with the service due to reduced amounts of benefit payable; impact on Medium Term Financial Strategy; devastating effect on people with mental health problems; and dislocation of private sector housing market.
 I = 4 L = 4 16 (16) Scoping work currently being undertaken by the Benefits Manager to assess the impact of Universal Credit and how it impacts the administration of Housing Benefit, Localized Council Tax Support and Rent Collection for SCDC tenants.
 Department for Work & Pensions (DWP) have confirmed increased Discretionary Housing Payments (DHP) budget for 2017/18 following the reduction in the level of the Benefit Cap (£20k).Local Council Tax Support (LCTS) and welfare reform workshop to take place with regard to proposed LCTS scheme 2018/19 and possible welfare changes.
 Monitoring of roll out of Universal Credit (UC) to ensure lessons learnt are implemented at SCDC.
 Information currently available indicates the rollout of UC will be a slow process during this current parliament with all new working age claims processing not available until 2020-21.
-I = 2 L = 4 8 (8)
+I = 3 L = 4 12 (12) Bid for additional funding submitted, to cover the case that grants currently provided for housing benefit assessment work are reduced.
+22 Feb 2018 STR 26 Howell Head of Service: Trevor Nicoll Risk Owner: Rebecca Weymouth-Wood Cause (September 2017) Supplier failure including contractual arrangements - Major contract concern is the MRF contract.
+Consequence If the MRF contract fails it will impact income (if prices are renegotiated) or viability of disposal of recyclable materials (with knock-on impacts for collections and logistics and costs around that).
+I = 4 L = 4 16 (16) Management of the potential contract dispute is in progress.
+RECAP is due to send AMEY a letter to highlight contract issues RECAP wishes to raise with AMEY once this letter is approved by 3C Legal services.
+I = 4 L = 3 12 (12) New Head of Waste met with AMEY senior management to discuss ongoing contractual arrangements and instigated regular meetings to continue, initially weekly, then monthly.
+31 Dec 2017